Road Kill (Groove Terminator album)

 Road Kill is the debut studio album by Australian dance musician Groove Terminator.
 It was released in February 2000 and peaked at number 39 on the ARIA Charts.

-At the ARIA Music Awards of 2000, the album was nominated for ARIA Award for Best Male Artist and ARIA Award for Best Cover Art.
+At the ARIA Music Awards of 2000, the album was nominated for Best Male Artist and Best Cover Art.

 Reception

 The Age said "Roadkill mashed up punky guitar riffage, groove-laden hip-hop, pogoing choruses, rough breaks and anthemic big-beat."